 The safety of our pupils is our number one priority.

-Any concerns or signs of abuse or neglect must be immediately reported to one of our Designated Safeguarding Leads (DSL) – Mr Christie, Mrs Wilkinson and/ or Mrs Martin.
+Any concerns or signs of abuse or neglect must be immediately reported to one of our Designated Safeguarding Leads (DSL) – Mrs Norris, Mrs Wilkinson and Mrs Martin.

 Identifying concerns